gradle/gradle/design-docs/ide-integration.md

 (`JavaPluginConvention.getSourceCompatibility()`).
 If the source compatibility is not defined in the convention object, it falls back to the value of `IdeaProject.getLanguageLevel()`.
 - The definition of the `getJavaView()` method is the same as in the Eclipse story.
-- The `IdeaModule` model has a new `getEclipseJavaView()` method which returns a non-null EclipseJavaView instance if the project applies the 'java' plugin.
+- The `IdeaModule` model has a new `getJavaView()` method which returns a non-null IdeaModuleJavaView instance if the project applies the 'java' plugin.

 #### Implementation